tesseract-ocr/tessdoc/ImproveQuality.md

 ![binarisation.png](https://github.com/tesseract-ocr/tesseract/wiki/binarisation.png)

 This is converting an image to black and white.
-Tesseract does this internally, but the result can be suboptimal, particularly if the page background is of uneven darkness.
+Tesseract does this internally (Otsu algorithm), but the result can be suboptimal, particularly if the page background is of uneven darkness.

+If you are not able to fix by better input image, you can try different algorithm.
+See [ImageJ Auto Threshold](https://imagej.net/Auto_Threshold) (java) or [OpenCV Image Thresholding](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_thresholding/py_thresholding.html) (python) or [scikit-image Thresholding](http://scikit-image.org/docs/dev/auto_examples/xx_applications/plot_thresholding.html) documentation (python).

 ### Noise Removal